zheng1073/Computer-Science-Topics/Software Quality Assurance/post_practiceExam.md

   - verify the usability of a product as it is being delivered to ensure overall design and functionality without regard to the internal functioning of the code.
   - post informal review  and the development team has to evaluate the module from an end user perspective.
   - aid in deriving test data based on analysis of the requirements specifications
+  - without underlying code
 - white box testing
+  - much of the code will be executed
 - peer reviews

 Types of reviews: